What are Azure AD access reviews?

 Search for and select Azure Active Directory.

 Select Identity Governance.

-On the page, click the Onboard now button.
+On the Getting started page, click the Create an access review button.

 Learn about access reviews